 Sector Impact Land (Government-owned land are to be given priority) No, construction and improvement of roads will be within existing ROWs in government-owned lands.
-Presence Agricultural/crop land Close by, no significant impact will occur if EMP is followed Village affected Close by, no significant impact will occur if EMP is followed Families affected Close by, no significant impact will occur if EMP is followed Local Business affected Close by, no significant impact will occur if EMP is followed Loss of structures Close by, no significant impact will occur if EMP is followed Impact on Common properties Close by, no significant impact will occur if EMP is followed Trees to be chopped down No (See Appendix 12) Presence of sensitive ecosystem No Presence of waterbody Close by, no significant impact will occur if EMP is followed Tribal population affected No
+Presence Agricultural/crop land No Village affected Close by, no significant impact will occur if EMP is followed Families affected Close by, no significant impact will occur if EMP is followed Local Business affected Close by, no significant impact will occur if EMP is followed Loss of structures Close by, no significant impact will occur if EMP is followed Impact on Common properties Close by, no significant impact will occur if EMP is followed Trees to be chopped down Possible, avoidance or replacement tree planting will be implemented Presence of sensitive ecosystem No Presence of waterbody Close by, no significant impact will occur if EMP is followed Tribal population affected No

-57. No-project Alternative and Implications.
+56. No-project Alternative and Implications.
 The "no-project" option means that no road improvement/reconstruction will be implemented in the Pourashava.
 The "do nothing" or "without the project" option is not viable due to the following factors:

-- (i) The socio-economic-physical status of the Bakerganj residents would remain unchanged; - (ii) The local skills would remain underutilized as no employment opportunities will be created for local population who would have otherwise worked at the project area: - (iii) Reduced business development due to current poor bad condition of the road network; and - (iv) No project scenario case will also result in environmental and social impacts due to potential pollution, increase of accidents, and increase of diseases brought by poor road condition.
+- (i) The socio-economic-physical status of Lalmohan residents would remain unchanged; - (ii) The local skills would remain underutilized as no employment opportunities will be created for local population who would have otherwise worked at the project area; - (iii) Reduced business development due to current poor bad condition of the road network; and - (iv) No project scenario case will also result in environmental and social impacts due to potential pollution, increase of accidents, and increase of diseases brought by poor road condition.